Digital Menus: what they are and how to build them

 When your online menu starts driving sales, you can see traffic and sales split out by sources in StoreKit Order & Pay’s marketing dashboard.
 This means you can see what marketing platform works best for you, so you know where to channel your time and resources for maximum effect.

-What features should your online menu have?
+What features should your digital menu have?

 No downloads, no account creations